M Street High School

-M Street High School, also known as Perry School, is a historic former school building located in the Northwest Quadrant of Washington, D.C.
+M Street High School, also known as Dunbar High School, is a historic former school building located in the Northwest Quadrant of Washington, D.C.
 It has been listed on the District of Columbia Inventory of Historic Sites since 1978 and it was listed on the National Register of Historic Places in 1986.
 The building escaped demolition with community support and the efforts of preservationists and is now a community center.

 History

-The school was founded in 1870 as the Preparatory High School for Negro Youth, also called Washington High School.
+The school was founded in 1870 as the Washington High School for Colored Youth, also called Washington High School.

 Between 1870 and 1891 the school was located in several makeshift locations.
 In 1890, Congress appropriated $112,000 to build a permanent school and the building on M Street was then designed by Thomas Entwistle from the Office of Building Inspector and built from 1890–1891.